 290. MUSIC THEORY IV.
 (3, 1, 3).
 Analysis and composition demonstrating chromatic extensions in tonal music and an introduction to twentieth-century techniques.
 Includes Aural Skills.
-Prereg: MUS 280.
+Prereq: MUS 280.

-300. MUSIC APPRECIATION: A SURVEY OF STYLES.
+300. MUSIC APPRECIATION: SURVEY OF STYLES.
 (3, 0, 3).
 Overview of classical and popular music from the Renaissance to the present.
 Open to all students.
+(LCCN: CMUS 1013).

 301. MUSIC APPRECIATION: A SURVEY OF CHORAL MUSIC.
 (3, 0, 3).
-Survey of choral music from Renaissance to Contemporary including present popular styles.
-Active participation in choral singing and performance will be included, with emphasis on basic musical training, musicianship, and historic styles.
+Classical music from the Middle Ages to present with a focus on choral music.